Programme - day two 2025

 EXHIBITION HALL PRESENTATIONS

-Expo Theatre 1
+Expo Stage 1

 INTRODUCTION FROM THE MC AROUND HOW THE ROUND TABLES WORK